-The short walk to this expansive cascade waterfall is a beautiful one through a forested trail and over bridges that crisscrosses a stream.
-It’s an easy hike from the parking lot on Wilson – making it a great spot for kids and family.
+The short walk to this expansive cascade waterfall is a beautiful one through a forested trail and over bridges that crisscross a stream.
+It’s an easy hike from the parking lot on Wilson Street – making it a great spot for kids and families.
 There’s also a connection to the Bruce Trail if you’re up for a longer hike.

 - This 21 metre tall cascade waterfall is stunning in the spring when it’s roaring from the spring melt and also in the winter when it’s frozen in place (ice-climbing is allowed at this location).

 - The waterfall tumbles from a broad valley above the escarpment into a v-shaped ravine below, creating a memorable experience for visitors below, surrounded by cliffs on either side.

 - The Hamilton Conservation Authority considers the surrounding forest and bedrock to be a significant natural area, with various species and a canopy that consists of Eastern hemlock, sugar maple, red oak, American beech and many more species.

 - Parking off of Wilson Street East is $5/day